Backes scores winner as Blues tie series with Stars

 Robby Fabbri and Kevin Shattenirk each had two assists for the Blues.
 Brian Elliott stopped 31 of 34 shots.

-The best-of-7 series is now tied 1-1.
-Game 3 is Tuesday in St. Louis.
+Game 3 in the best-of-7 series is on Tuesday in St. Louis.

+“The second period was the best we’ve played all playoffs,” Blues coach Ken Hitchcock said.

 Dallas captain Jamie Benn scored the game-tying goal with 2:36 remaining in regulation.